 - 2 tablespoons finely chopped pecans

 - In a small bowl, pour boiling water over apricots; set aside.
 In a large bowl, combine the flour, sugar, baking powder, salt and baking soda.
 Whisk the egg, apricot nectar and butter; stir into dry ingredients just until moistened.
-Drain apricots; fold into batter with pecans and orange peel.
+Drain apricots; fold into batter with pecans and orange zest.

 - For glaze, combine the brown sugar, butter and milk in a small saucepan.
 Cook and stir over medium heat until butter is melted and mixture is smooth.
 Cool to room temperature; drizzle over bread.
 Sprinkle with pecans.
-Yield: 1 loaf (12 slices).

 Nutrition Facts1 slice: 233 calories, 6g fat (2g saturated fat), 25mg cholesterol, 320mg sodium, 42g carbohydrate (23g sugars, 2g fiber), 3g protein.
 Diabetic Exchanges: 2 starch, 1 fruit, 1 fat.

 Originally published as Apricot Nut Bread in Light & Tasty December/January 2007